Part 1: The Foundational Framework & Its Limits

 Part 6: An Alternative Architecture: Policy Implications

 Breaking the cycle requires a paradigm shift that prioritizes strengthening societal power and building state capacity for development, not extraction.
-The paper proposes an alternative agenda built on three pillars:
+The paper proposes an alternative agenda built on four pillars:

 Reclaiming the Central Bank for Development